 Kananaskis, Alberta — A ceremony was held on Saturday, November 1, 2025 in Lethbridge to raise awareness about a petition designed to raise awareness about the need for reforming the national Amber Alert.

-The petition was launched by friends of the family of Darius Macdougall, who disappeared while out camping with his family on September 19 in Kananaskis country.
+The petition was launched by friends of the family of Darius Macdougall, who disappeared while out camping with his family in Kananaskis country.

 Kananaskis country (also known as K-Country) is a multi-use area located west of Calgary in the foothills and front ranges of the Canadian Rockies, Alberta).